Use consideration. Divide by 100, round up, then multiply by $0.70.

 Traps to check

-- Do not use the Miami-Dade single-family rate unless the question clearly says Miami-Dade single-family residence.
+- Do not use the Miami-Dade single-family dwelling rate unless the question clearly says the document transfers only a single-family dwelling.

 - Do not forget to round documentary stamp calculations up to each $100 or portion of $100 before multiplying.

-- Do not apply the $2,450 unsecured-note cap to recorded mortgages or liens.
+- Do not apply the $2,450 standalone note cap to recorded mortgages or liens.

 - Do not use the deed rate on a mortgage.
 Recorded mortgages use $0.35 per $100 or portion of $100.